divonlan/genozip/docs/genozip.rst

 .. option:: -E, --REFERENCE filename.
 Similar to --reference except genozip copies the reference (or part of it) to the output file so there is no need to specify --reference in genounzip and genocat.
 Note on using with --password: the copy of the reference file stored in the compressed file is never encrypted.

                      |

+.. option:: -K, --kraken filename.
+Incorporate the Taxonomy ID of each line into the file.
+For use with genocat --taxid.
+For SAM/BAM it also adds a TX:i field.

+| See: :ref:`kraken`

 .. include:: opt-stats.rst

 .. option:: --register  Register (or re-register) a non-commericial license to use genozip.